kodyta95/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+    the `.map` method creates a new array from an existing one, applying a function to each of the elements from the original array.
+You can use map to alter the values in an array into a new array.

+    the `.reduce` method reduces an array of values down to just one value.
+This method can be used to add a string of numbers into a single, total value.

+    the `.filter` method takes the elements in an array and it applies a conditional statement against it.
+If the condition returns TRUE, the element gets pushed to the output array.
+If it returns FALSE, the element does not get pushed to the output array.
+This method can be used to filter out 21 and older folks from the younger folks.

 2. Explain the difference between a callback and a higher order function.

+    Callback Functions: A function that is passsed to another function.

+    Higher-Order Functions: A function that takes another function(s) as an argument(s) and/or returns a function as a VALUE.

 3. Explain what a closure is.

+    A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
+In other words, a closure gives you access to an outer function's scope from an inner function.

 4. Describe the four principles of the 'this' keyword.
+    Global Scope
+    Object's Method
+    call() or apply() method
+    bind() method

 5. Why do we need super() in an extended class?

+    The super keyword is used to access properties on an object literal or class's [[Prototype]], or invoke a superclass's constructor

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.